-BEV Update
+BEV UPDATE

-Over the course of the last three years the Company has spent significant funds finalising a design and building the initial "prototype" for a totally new underground battery electric vehicle (BEV).
-The company is now entering into negotiations with one of Australia's leading battery manufacturers to develop a suitable battery pack to power the new BEV and to allow for the re-powering of existing underground mining vehicles.
+Over the course of the last three years the Company has spent significant funds finalising a design and building the initial "prototype" for a totally new underground Battery Electric Vehicle (BEV).
+The company is now reviewing options, both in Australia and globally to develop a suitable battery pack to power the new BEV, as well as allowing for the re-powering of existing underground mining vehicles.